Fayetteville man arrested in kidnapping, attempted robbery

 FAYETTEVILLE -- A Fayetteville man was arrested Tuesday after an incident Sunday in which police say he commandeered a woman's car at gunpoint.

 Allen D. Vanover, 39, of 221 E. Adobe St., was arrested Tuesday outside his home after he was identified by his parole officer who saw surveillance camera photos posted on Facebook by the Police Department, police said.
-Vanover was arrested in connection with kidnapping, attempted aggravated robbery and possession of firearms by certain persons.
-Vanover was being booked into the Washington County Detention Center on Wednesday morning.
+Vanover was arrested on charges of kidnapping, attempted aggravated robbery and possession of firearms by certain persons.
+Vanover was being booked into the Washington County jail on Wednesday morning.

 Officers were called to a report of a kidnapping at Walmart at 2875 W. Martin Luther King Jr. Blvd. around 2:52 p.m.
 Sunday.
 A woman told police she finished shopping and was walking out to her car, according to a police report.
 The woman said a man wearing a baseball hat, a camouflage jacket, jeans and a blue face covering walked past her but immediately turned around and followed her.